 Dr. Higashi also serves as Co-Investigator on several large mixed methods studies, including: optimizing cervical cancer screening (NCI UM1CA221940 Tiro/Haas/Kamineni), evaluating connection to cancer care needs among the rural uninsured (NIH P30CA142543 Arteaga), and enhancing linkage to PrEP for formerly incarcerated individuals (NIMH 1R01MH129185 Nijhawan).

 Dr. Higashi serves as Interim Director of Qualitative Research in the O’Donnell School of Public Health, which provides consultative expertise and services to investigators across the University.
 She also serves as Director of the Spanish Language Resource, which oversees translation and cognitive interview services to ensure that study materials are accurate, culturally appropriate, and accessible to Spanish-speaking and lower-literacy populations.

-Dr. Higashi remains actively involved in teaching and mentoring clinical faculty and research staff new to qualitative methods.
-She regularly conduct lectures at UT Southwestern Medical School to increase student and trainee awareness of challenges faced by stigmatized populations, including those served by Parkland, our safety net institution.
-These teaching and mentoring activities further the capacity of the institution to conduct rigorous qualitative research and to work more effectively with underserved populations.
+Dr. Higashi remains actively involved in teaching and mentoring faculty, fellows, students, and staff new to qualitative methods.
+She regularly conducts lectures at UT Southwestern Medical School to increase student and trainee awareness of the challenges faced by stigmatized and underserved populations.